chews/blog/docs/index.md

 # HOLD CO website being created.

-## this holds the place for an experiment in card issueance.
+## this holds the place for an experiment in card issuance.
 #